wavesplatform/waves-lessons/blockchain/blockchain.md

 - **Decentralization.** There is no the main storage server.
 All records are copied and stored in different places.
 When new information is added, it appears in all copies after verification.
 - **Reliability.** Any attempts to make unauthorized changes will be rejected because of inconsistency with other copies.
 No one has the power to manipulate or destroy the data.
 - **Transparency.** Each participant can read data and track all transactions.
 - **Pseudo-anonymity.** Anyone can track transactions, but cannot identify the sender or recipient.
 To sign a transaction, only a private key is required, which itself is not associated with a person.
+Everything is anonymous unless you state that a certain public address belongs to you or someone you know.

 In this lesson, we talked about the basics of blockchain — transactions, blocks, consensus mechanisms like proof-of-work and proof-of-stake, and delegated and leased versions of proof of stake.
 In the next lesson, we'll give some insights into how all these blockchain properties are used in Web3 services.